-Forty-one years ago, Congress passed the Occupational Safety and Health Act, promising every worker the right to a safe job.
+Forty-two years ago, Congress passed the Occupational Safety and Health Act, promising every worker the right to a safe job.
 Decades of struggle by workers and their Unions have resulted in significant improvements in working conditions.
 Unions have won laws and protections that have made workplaces safer for all workers.
 Union contracts have also given workers a voice on the job.

-Nonetheless, the toll of workplace injuries, illnesses, and deaths remains enormous.
-Under 21 industrial divisions that include virtually every occupation imaginable, both professional and non-professional, private sector and public sector, some groups of Teamster members are particularly at risk, suffering very high rates of job injuries and fatalities.
+The toll of workplace injuries, illnesses, and deaths still remains enormous.
+Some Teamster members, within 21 industrial divisions, both in the private and public sectors, that include virtually every occupation, are particularly at risk, suffering very high rates of job injuries and fatalities.
 Highway incidents continue to be the leading cause of on-the-job fatalities, and truck drivers suffer more on-the-job fatalities than any other individual occupation.
 Ergonomic hazards cripple and injure hundreds of thousands of workers every year and musculoskeletal disorder (MSD) cases continue to increase and remain the nation's biggest workplace safety and health problem, without corresponding standards to prevent them.